natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Data Needs
 ==========

-The model uses an interface to input all required and optional data and a series of Comma Separated Value (CSV) files with which to score all criteria and their data quality and weight.
+The model uses an interface to input all required and optional data, and a series of Comma Separated Value (CSV) files with which to score all criteria and their data quality and weight.
+This list describes all inputs that should be provided to the User Interface.
+See :ref:`hra-info-csv` section for details on preparing GIS data inputs.

 .. figure:: habitat_risk_assessment_images/hra_ui.png